-That the what assumption that we should follow to for a particular process to call as the Poisson process these are this the Poisson process is based on the following assumptions first a particular event can occur at random at any point in the time or space and obviously over this space means over a line segment or over an area etc. The number of occurrences of an event in a given time or space interval is independent of that in any other non overlapping time (or space) interval so if I say that over the temporal direction.

-The number of occurrences over say t 1 to t 2 is totally independent of the number of occurrences from t2 to t 3 that means in a line.
+Now, if you see that the; what assumption that we should follow to for a particular process to call as the Poisson process, these are this.
+The Poisson process is based on the following assumptions.
+First, a particular event can occur at random at any point in the time or space and obviously, over this space means, over a line segment or over an area etcetera.
+The number of occurrences of an event in a given time or space interval is independent of that in any other non overlapping time (or space) interval.
+So, if I say that over the temporal direction, the number of occurrences over say t 1 to t 2 is totally independent of the number of occurrences from t 2 to t 3.